 Our relaxation spaces may feel safe, but hidden dangers are common:

-• Electrical cords and open flames: Puppies and new pets especially may chew cords or wag their tails into candles.
+Electrical cords and open flames: Puppies and new pets are more likely to chew cords or accidentally contact open flames (candles).

-• Small objects: Toys, socks, coins, batteries, and tools can be swallowed, causing obstructions or chemical burns.
+Small objects: Toys, socks, coins, batteries, and tools can be swallowed, can be swallowed, leading to obstructions or chemical injuries.

-• Holiday decorations: Seasonal décor often involves chewable or toxic items, plan ahead and consider a “dog-safe zone.”
+Holiday decorations: Seasonal décor often includes chewable or toxic items, plan ahead and creating a “dog-safe zone” can limit exposure.

-• Hidden toxins: Play-Doh, adhesives, mothballs, some essential oils, and potpourri can all cause illness if ingested.
+Hidden toxins: Play-Doh, adhesives, mothballs, some essential oils, and potpourri can cause illness if ingested.

-• Structural hazards: Stairs, balconies, low windows, and pools or ponds pose risks for curious pets.
+Structural hazards: Stairs, balconies, low windows, and pools or ponds may pose fall or drowning risks for curious pets.

 Garage, Shed, and Yard